Participate

 • Helping staff and students cultivate a safer and more inclusive training environment

-• Addressing a range of topics in relation to equality and diversity
+• Supporting personal, professional and interpersonal development by addressing a range of topics in relation to resilience, collaboration and inclusivity

-• Providing practical advice and tools to take away, and a supportive and structured space to work through difficult topics
+• Providing a supportive and structured space to work through difficult topics, with practical advice and tools to takeaway

 • For performing arts schools, colleges and conservatoires across the country